Skip to main content

 Banks update these on their own schedule, not always daily but often enough to move your number meaningfully.

 The system is not arbitrary, but it is not transparent either.
-Always ask for the full calculation in writing.
 If they will not show the breakdown, push until they do.

 How the Big 5 Banks Approach IRD